 - Kidney Problems: Report any changes in your urinary habits, including a change in the amount or color of your urine.
 Be sure to notify your care provider if you take any form of NSAID (non-steroidal anti-inflammatory drug) such as aspirin or ibuprofen because, taken in conjunction with pemetrexed, can cause kidney problems.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-For women, efective birth control is necessary during treatment and for at least 6 months after the final dose.
+For women, effective birth control is necessary during treatment and for at least 6 months after the final dose.
 For men, effective birth control is necessary during treatment and for 3 months after the final dose.
-Women should stop breastfeeding while on this medication because it is unknown if the medication can be passed through breast milk.
+You should not breastfeed while receiving this medication and for one week after treatment is finished.